PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_trafficanalysis.md

 <p align="right"><a herf="https://en.wikipedia.org/wiki/Address_Resolution_Protocol">Wikipedia.org</a></p>

-ARP Poisoning, also known as ARP Spoofing or Man in the Middle attack, is a type of attack that involves network jamming/manipulating by sending malivous ARP packets to the default gateway.
+ARP Poisoning, also known as ARP Spoofing or Man in the Middle attack, is a type of attack that involves network jamming/manipulating by sending malicious ARP packets to the default gateway.
 The goal of this attack is to manipulate the **IP to MAC address table** and sniff the traffic of the target host.

 ARP analysis boils down to: